 With the weather warming up, we know you’re itching to take a walk around the block and soak up some sunshine.
 Walking is a great form of low impact aerobic exercise for people of all fitness levels.
 It provides all of the benefits other forms of aerobic activity provide without the added stress on your joints.
 We recommend walking for exercise to our patients with ongoing or recurring back pain, or for those recovering from surgery.

 Benefits Of Walking For Exercise

-Walking for exercise has a myriad of health benefits.
-First, it helps to strengthen both your muscles and bones.
+Walking for exercise helps to strengthen both your muscles and bones.
 When the muscles in your feet, legs, hips, and torso become stronger, they increase your spine’s stability and condition the muscles to hold your body upright.
 The stronger these muscles are, the less susceptible you are to back pain and spinal injuries.

 Good Posture Is Key